On semi-supervised learning: Examples with simulated and real data

 \subsection{A real data example}

-We consider the well known Isolet data set of speech features from the UCI Machine Learning Repository \cite{an:07}, comprising 617 attributes associated to the English pronunciation of the 26 letters of the alphabet.
+We consider the well known Isolet data set of speech features from the UCI Machine Learning Repository \cite{an:07}, comprising 617 attributes associated with the English pronunciation of the 26 letters of the alphabet.
 The data come from 150 people who spoke the name of each letter twice.
 There are three missing data, not considered in the study.
 Feature vectors include: spectral coefficients, contour features, sonorant features, pre-sonorant features, and post-sonorant features, and are described in \cite{fc:91}.
 The spectral coefficients account for 352 of the features.
 The exact order of appearance of the features is not known.

-We apply the semi-supervised algorithm to the binary problem given by the E-set comprising the letters $\{b, c, d, e, g, p, t, v, z\}$ and the R-set with the remaining letters except for the letters $\{m,n\}$, starting with a small labeled data set of 10 elements from each group.
+We apply the semi-supervised algorithm to the binary problem given by the E-set comprising the letters $\{b, c, d, e, g, p, t, v, z\}$ and the R-set with the remaining letters except for the letters $\{m,n\}$, starting with a small labelled data set of 10 elements from each group.
 Then $\mathcal{D}^n$ consists of $20$ data.

 To pre-process the data, we first removed the first repetition of every letter.
-Next, we kept only those data whose nearest neighbour is at a distance smaller than a threshold (the value $8$ was selected to reduce the classification error, and to reduce the computational time, in order repeat it 100 times).
+Next, we kept only those data whose nearest neighbour is at a distance smaller than a threshold (the value $8$ was selected to reduce the misclassification error, and to reduce the computational time, in order repeat it 100 times).
 This pruning procedure reduced the sample $\mathcal{X}_l$ to $2171$ data.
-To study how the classification error varies with respect to the training sample, we randomly chose a training sample 100 times.
-A summary of the classification error rate is shown in Table \ref{err}, while the density of the errors is shown in Figure \ref{fig4}.
+To study how the misclassification error varies with respect to the training sample, we randomly chose a training sample 100 times.
+We compared with $k$-nn choosing $k$ by cross validation, using $500$ replicates.
+A summary of the misclassification error rates is shown in Figure \ref{err} right, while the density of the errors of SSL is shown in Figure \ref{err} left.\\